software-students-fall2024/software-engineering-fall-2024-5-final-final-project/README.md

 ## Environment Setup

-To run this project locally, you will need a `.env` file with the following format (dummy-data):
+To run this project locally, you will need a `.env` file (at the same directory level as this README) with the following format (dummy-data):

 ```
 MONGO_USERNAME=www